nighthawkcoders/devOps/kasm_workspaces/README.md

 Memory: 4110970880 ---> Memory Override: 12123456789
 ```

-- Proxy Port adjustement.
-As admin.kasm.local user go to `Zones` on left panel.
-Go to triple dots (...) on far right of listed Zone set the value as follows:
+- Proxy Port adjustment.
+As admin.kasm.local user goes to `Zones` on the left panel.
+Go to triple dots (...) on the far right of the listed Zone set the value as follows:

 ```
 # Nginx reverse proxy eliminates need for this setting